 - Mung: Soak for 8-12 hours; Sprout for 4 days.

 - Broccoli: These are the champs when it comes to sprouts!!
 They are loaded with 50 times the amount of sulforaphane as mature broccoli.
 Sulforaphane is a potent anti-cancer antioxidant.
 They are also loaded with vitamins A, C, and K, and many minerals.
 Besides fighting cancer, these sprouts will help protect your heart and lungs.

 - Alfalfa: These sprouts contain phytoestrogens to help with PMS and menopause.
 They contain vitamin C, K, folate, and many anti-aging nutrients, as well as being good for blood sugar control and bone health.

 - Clover: Full of antioxidants to detoxify, fight cancer, and help with PMS and menopause.
 Contains vitamins A, B, C, and K as well as many minerals.

 - Radish: Vitamins A, B, C, and

 - Fenugreek: This herb is a lymph cleanser!
-It helps balance hormones, aid digestion, reduce inflammation, supports milk production when breastfeeding, stabilizes blood sugar and helps with weight loss.
+It helps balance hormones, aids digestion, reduces inflammation, supports milk production when breastfeeding, stabilizes blood sugar, and helps with weight loss.

 Do you eat sprouts?
 Do you sprout at home?
 Are you going to try?